- 1/2 cup butter, softened

 - 1/4 teaspoon cream of tartar

-- In a large bowl, cream butter and brown sugar until light and fluffy.
+- Preheat oven to 350°.
+In a large bowl, cream butter and brown sugar until light and fluffy.
 Add egg yolks, one at a time, beating well after each addition.
 Beat in vanilla.
 In another bowl, whisk, flour, allspice, baking soda, cinnamon, cloves and salt; add to creamed mixture alternately with sour cream, beating well after each addition.
-In a small bowl, beat egg whites until stiff; gently fold into batter.
+With clean beaters, beat egg whites on medium speed until stiff.
+Fold into batter.

 - Pour into two greased and floured 9-in. round baking pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pans to wire racks.
+Bake 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Cool 10 minutes before removing from pans to wire racks to cool completely.

-- For frosting, combine the brown sugar, egg whites, water and cream of tartar in a small heavy saucepan over low heat.
-With a hand mixer, beat on low speed for 1 minute.
+- In a small heavy saucepan over low heat, combine brown sugar, egg whites, water and cream of tartar.
+With a hand mixer, beat on low speed 1 minute.
 Continue beating on low over low heat until frosting reaches 160°, about 20 minutes.